ActionPL/duckstation_openbios_savestates/SLPM-87174/README.md

 **Description:**

-Starts on the P2 character select screen with the game cleared and the Cyborg version of Kuro unlocked Based on a save game file courtesy of the user "SaveConverter" on GameFAQs
+Starts on the P2 character select screen with the game cleared and the Cyborg version of Kuro unlocked.
+Based on a save game file courtesy of the user "SaveConverter" on GameFAQs